geotools/geotools/docs/user/tutorial/quickstart/maven.rst

    :language: java
    :start-after: // start datastore
    :end-before:  // end datastore

-* Important: GeoTools is an active open source project – you can quickly use maven to try out the latest nightly build by changing your pom.xml file to use a “SNAPSHOT” release.
+* Important: GeoTools is an active open source project - you can quickly use maven to try out the latest nightly build by changing your pom.xml file to use a "SNAPSHOT" release.

-  At the time of writing |version|-SNAPSHOT under active development.
+  At the time of writing |version|-SNAPSHOT is under active development.

   .. literalinclude:: artifacts/pom2.xml
    :language: xml